unverbuggt/mkdocs-encryptcontent-plugin/README.md

 This feature should make it impossible or at least way harder for an external attacker to guess the file names.
 Please also check and disable directory listing for that matter.
-Keep in mind that you hosting provider is still able to see all your images and files.
+Keep in mind that your hosting provider is still able to see all your images and files.

 To counter file name guessing you could active the feature like this: